jeroen66124/jeroen66124.github.io/_posts/2023-05-06-run-full-bitcoin-node-umbrel-os.md

 - SimpleTorrent ~ Download torrents with your Umbrel
 - Uptime Kuma ~ Self-hosted uptime monitoring tool
 - ChatBot UI ~ ChatGPT but better through APIs
-- Electrs ~ A simple and efficient Electrum Server
-- Element ~ A glossy Matrix client compatible with Synapse
 - Whoogle ~ A self-hosted, ad-free, privacy-respecting metasearch engine

 ## Closing

 And that wraps it up!
 With these steps, you can set up your own Bitcoin and Lightning Node, self-host all sorts of different apps and improve your privacy while doing so.
-Jump into the world of Bitcoin and self-hosting with Umbrel OS, which makes this all really easy to do!
+Jump into the world of Bitcoin and self-hosting with Umbrel OS, which makes this all really easy to do.